teodosin/digital-fabrication/src/posts/fablab-03.md

 The legs of it would attach to the rim and to each other at the bottom.
 I took on the challenge of making six legs instead of four, because I thought it would look nicer that way.

 The design could theoretically accomocate spheres of different scales.
 There would be adjustable supports with smooth ends at the bottom and the edges of the stand, which the spheres would rest on.
 The smaller the sphere, the longer the supports.
-The sphere would always rest in the center and be able to be rotated smoothly.
+The sphere would always rest in the centre and be able to be rotated smoothly.

 ![Profile sketch of the design](fab3/02_sketch2.jpg)